readthedocs/blog/ads-with-uniregistry.rst

    :width: 100%
    :target: https://uniregistry.com/readthedocs

-Today we're excited to announce an important sponsorship partner in our `Ethical Advertising`_ campaign: `Uniregistry`_.
+Today we're excited to announce an important sponsorship partner in our :doc:`Ethical Advertising <readthedocs:advertising/ethical-advertising>` campaign: `Uniregistry`_.
 Our goal with our ethical advertising program is to provide important funding for open source, and show that it can be done ethically -- without tracking our users and only offering ads from relevant partners.

 Domain registration was identified early as a natural partner to our program, because it sits in the stack of necessary infrastructure for all of us that work on making the internet.
 We wanted the right partner, because historically we feel that domain registration companies have had awful UX.
 We'll cover a few of the criteria we used to reach the conclusion to partner with Uniregistry.